Current Conditions:

 The Month Ahead:

-Depending on snowmelt runoff, freestone creeks and streams can fish quite well the next month.
-The Paradise Valley Spring Creeks are going to be the most consistent fishing option in the Bozeman area for the next month.
+July is one of the best months of year for fishing small creeks and rivers.
+From the rivers that drain the high country of Yellowstone National Park to streams coming off the Absaroka-Beartooth Wilderness the next month sees many of these waters in prime shape.
+The Paradise Valley Spring Creeks also provide some exciting sight fishing to rising trout for the next month and is one of the best fishing options for small streams in the Bozeman area for the next month.
 Our weather patterns of overcast days and potential spring storms are ideal for Blue Winged Olive hatches on the spring creeks.